pingcap/tidb-insight/README.md

                         The directory to store output data of TiDB Insight.
                         Any existing file will be overwritten without futher confirmation.
   --alias ALIAS         The alias of this instance.
-This value be part of the
+This value will be part of
-                        name of output tarball.
+                        the name of output tarball.
 If not set, the hostname of server will be used by default.
   -c, --compress        Compress all output files to a tarball and delete
                         temporary files, disabled by default.
+  --collector           Run `collector`, which collects basic information of
+                        system, if `--log-auto` or `--config-auto` is set, collector will be called as well.
+Disabled by default.
   -p, --perf            Collect trace info using perf.
 Disabled by default.
   --pid PID             PID of process to run perf on.
 If `-p`/`--perf` is not
                         set, this value will not take effect.
 Multiple PIDs can be set by using more than one `--pid` argument.
                         `None` by default which means the whole system.
   --proc-listen-port PROC_LISTEN_PORT
-                        Collect perf data of process that listen on given port.
+                        Collect perf data of process that listening on given port.
 This value will be ignored if `--pid` is set.
   --proc-listen-proto PROC_LISTEN_PROTO
                         Protocol type of listen port, available values are: